akielaries/openMTPK-docs/docs/source/Installation.rst

 Dependencies
 ------------
-The goal of RM-pkg is to have as little dependencies as possible without re-inventing the wheel too much while performing speedy computations.
-Other than C and C++ standard libraries the 3rd-party dependencies that are used are deemed necessary for many of the packages functionalities.
-RM-pkg makes use of a few open source cross-platform compatible packages and libraries in the cases of threading for performance, graphics libraries, and packages for testing and fuzzing.
+The goal of openMTPK is to have as little dependencies as possible without re-inventing the wheel too much while performing speedy computations.
+Other than C and C++ standard libraries the 3rd-party dependencies that are used are deemed necessary for many of the packages functionalities. openMTPK makes use of a few open source cross-platform compatible packages and libraries in the cases of threading for performance, graphics libraries, and packages for testing and fuzzing.